gSchool/DNA-release-2/02-Phase-1/01-emergence.md

 * Code deployment becomes a nonevent

 ##### !end-answer

+### !explanation
+After re-reading the last option hopefully it is clear that working in a multi-functional team across, Dev, Ops, acquisition, requirements, users, etc. **does not** mean everyone is always involved.
+The goal is to involve roles early but not overtax any member.
+This is a balance, and will take time to establish.
+This is why feedback loops across teams and adopting continual improvement is critical.
+### !end-explanation

 <!-- other optional sections -->
 <!-- !hint - !end-hint (markdown, hidden, students click to view) -->